 A couple of fun facts about the Fort William Henry Museum that might make you choose other attractions to explore during your visit to Lake George: the voices you hear telling you to “hurry up” during your tour aren’t coming from the staff, and other visitors won’t be the only thing photobombing your pictures at the museum.

-One ghost is enough to put a destination on this list of spooky US destinations, but see how you fare with over 20 malevolent spirits.
+One ghost is enough to put a destination on this list of spooky places in the US, but see how you fare with over 20 malevolent spirits.
 The House of Death is an appropriate title for a place known for its murders and suicides more than being the former residence of author Mark Twain.

 33. North Carolina